mvs-develop/dev.bitshares.works/docs/bts_guide/migration/migrating_bitshares20.rst

 * **Votable Network Parameters**:
-  DNA 2.0 will allow its BTS Holders to fine-tune any parameter available to the protocol.
+  DNA 2.0 will allow its DNA Holders to fine-tune any parameter available to the protocol.
 This includes, block size, block interval, but also the payment for block producers and transaction fees.

 * **Flexible and Dynamic Access Control**:
   DNA 2.0 allows customers and participants a flexible and dynamic access to its funds or account handle.
 A so called *Authority* can consist of a flat hierarchy similar to *multi-signature* in Bitcoin, but could also support tree hierarchies never to be seen before.
 Read more about this about `dynamic account permissions <https://bitshares.org/technology/dynamic-account-permissions>`_.